Schema architecture

 "api"Named arraysvariousComponentCode-level interface — props, events, slots, CSS hooks, methods.

-"events"itemseventEntryComponent, PatternEvents emitted by the component — trigger conditions, payload shapes, DOM behavior, lifecycle.
+"events"itemseventEntryComponent, PatternEvents emitted by the component — trigger conditions, return shapes, DOM behavior, lifecycle.

 "variants"itemsvariantEntryComponent, PatternDimensions of variation with enumerated values.
 Optional exclusions.